Root number in integer parameter families of elliptic curves: Abstract

 \section{Abstract}

-In a previous article \cite{Desjardins1}, the author proves that the value of the root number varies in a family of elliptic curves indexed by one parameter $t$ running through $\Q$.
+In a previous article \cite{Desjardins1}, the author proves that the value of the root number varies in a non-isotrivial family of elliptic curves indexed by one parameter $t$ running through $\Q$.
 However, a well-known example of Washington has root number $-1$ for every fiber when $t$ runs through $\Z$.
 Such examples are rare since, as proven in this paper, the root number of the integer fibers varies for a large class of families of elliptic curves.
-Our results depends on the squarefree conjecture and Chowla's conjecture, and are unconditional in many cases.
+This result depends on the squarefree conjecture and Chowla's conjecture, and is unconditional in many cases.